Baldo by Hector D. Cantú and Carlos Castellanos for March 05, 2023

 30. Download

-vacman about 1 year ago
+vacman over 1 year ago

 I am happy to say that I have 30 years worth of Mad magazines, including both issues shown.
 Probably not worth much as I bought them to read and reread.
 And my children grew up reading them as well.
 When I say not worth much I mean resale.
 Invaluable to me as I frequently go back and revisit my favorites.